GeorgeDavis-Ibexlabs/aws-python-post-stack-outputs/README.md

 # aws-python-post-stack-outputs

-This project deploys an AWS CloudFormation template with an AWS Lambda Function which retrieves the `Outputs` of the parent stack and nested stacks within the parent stack and POST them as a HTTP Request to any API Endpoint.
+This project deploys an AWS CloudFormation template with an AWS Lambda Function, retrieving the `Outputs` of the parent stack and nested stacks within the parent stack and POST them as an HTTP Request to a pre-configured API Endpoint.

 ## Usage

 #### Configuration

-The `.env` configuration file provides a way to pass the `ENDPOINT_TYPE` and `ENDPOINT_URL` parameters to the AWS Lambda Function as environment variables, using the `serverless-dotenv-plugin`.
+The `AWS::Lambda::Function` environment variables provide a way to pass the `ENDPOINT_TYPE` and `ENDPOINT_URL` parameters to the Python script.

 #### Deployment